Learning Flysystem, or something that would work better for me

 Unfortunately, I couldn’t figure out if the amount of composer that is taught about in each of those books is enough for me to learn Flysystem with.
 And, I’m still looking for enough about both composer and Flysystem, for what I’m working on, in one (preferably print) book.
 I’m still looking for both in one book, because what I’m working on (which involves using the two together) seems to me like it is done enough to make publishers publish books about it, though I’ll admit I’m new to this.

-To summarize, it seems like there are so many advanced techniques, and I don’t know how to figure out which ones I need to learn.
+To summarize, it seems like there are many advanced techniques.
 I think I need a lot of them, but I’m not finding them all in one place/book (with how to learn Flysystem), even though they seem very related to each other.
 And, I don’t know how to figure out if books (that are about what I need) will cover enough of what I need, or if they will only repeat what I already learned in other books, without being enough.
 Yet, it seems like what I want to do is very common.
 It seems like there should be an easier way.
 Is there?